kylepmccarthy1/Kylepmccarthy.github.io/index.md

 #### Home Tax Credit Prediction Model

-* The motivation of this study is to create a model regarding weather an individual will take the credit for a home repair tax credit in Emil City.
+* This study's motivation is to create a model regarding whether an individual will take the credit for a home repair tax credit in Emil City.
 Typically only 11% of the homeowners take the credit.
 Recently, the department created a new marketing campaign where they now project that 25% of the homeowners take the credit.
-A sample of records were given, which were then feature engineered in an attempt to create a more accurate model.
-The costs of marketing is 2850 dollars per person.
-However, when someone takes the credit the department makes 5000 dollars.
+A sample of records was given, which were then feature engineered to create a more accurate model.
+The cost of marketing is 2850 dollars per person.
+However, when someone takes the credit, the department makes 5000 dollars.
 The community also receives a benefit from the credit.
 Surrounding homes gain a 56000 dollar aggregate premium, while houses that take the credit sell with a 10000 dollar premium.
-This particular study creates a model to determine weather a specific individual will take the credit or not.
+This particular study creates a model to determine whether a specific individual will take the credit or not.
 A cost analysis of the model will also be performed, analyzing the model’s performance.

 [Home Tax Credit Prediction Model - R Studio (Machine Learning)](https://rpubs.com/kylepmccarthy/714600)